zhongzebin/An-image-processing-app/README.md

 2. rotating

-    When the App user rotates the "旋转" plate, function on_dial_valueChanged(self) in ui_connect.py activates
+    When the App user rotates the "图像旋转" plate, function on_dial_valueChanged(self) in ui_connect.py activates

     It will also call function rotateImg(self) in image_processing.py